How to Deal with Water Damage from Extinguishing a Fire

 Consult a Professional

 After making an insurance claim for the water and fire damages sustained to the property, contact a licensed water damage cleanup and restoration professional.
 Ensure that payment goes through the appropriate insurance channels.
-The professional water damage restorer will work with the homeowner’s insurance to manage the claim.
+The professional water damage restoration company will work with the homeowner’s insurance to manage the claim.

 Immediate contact with a water damage restoration expert is critical, since water damage is known to spread quickly, destroying other parts of the home.
 An infestation of mold growth is also a likelihood, especially along drenched carpets and floors; consequently, contacting a water damage professional becomes an urgent matter.
 Water damage technicians are experienced in thoroughly eradicating mold colonies.

-A professional water damage restorer will assess the extent of damage, be able to categorize and class the devastation and recommend the optimal solution.
+A professional water damage restoration company will assess the extent of damage, be able to categorize and class the devastation and recommend the optimal solution.

 Air Out the Home